mrtz-j/nix-workshop/main.typ

     gutter: 1.5cm,
     [
       - Nix: the package manager
-      - Nix: the programming language
+      - NixDSL: the programming language
       - Nixpkgs: the repository
       - NixOS: the operating system
     ],